All Episodes

 I don't know when it happened, but the traditional private sector opponents of this kind of thing gave up and threw in and abandoned all pretense at ideological disagreement or difference.

-And now everybody, not everybody, but I mean the vast majority of what is called the establishment inside the beltway is all on the flame page.
+And now everybody, not everybody, but the vast majority of what is called the establishment inside the Beltway is all on the same page.

 Business, for example, has found it's easier to let government wipe out your competitors than it is in direct competition.